flori/betterplace_apidocs/sections/contact_data_details.md

 Name and email for the given user.

-Used by api clients to access data about the managers of projects that belog to this client.
+Used by api clients to access data about the managers of projects that belong to this client.

 **:lock: Only available if authenticated as a client and only if this clients has permissions to access this data.**